albertotb/get-gfs/README.md

 ## Note

 There is now a probably easier way to download this kind of data using `xarray`.
 There are examples downloading and ploting variables in the folder `notebook`.
 It wouldn't be hard to create an script similar to `get_gfs.py` with this code instead, or to adapt the existing one.
+There is now an example, `xarray_example.py`, thanks to @heyerbobby).
 The old scripts using `pydap` SHOULD still work.

 ## Installation